The best wireless earbuds (2023)

 They come IPX5 rated for sweat and rain protection and give you 4hrs of listening, with another three charges in the case.

 The neat thing is its Gaming/Music/Movie modes, which tweak sound and latency to suit the content.
-Oh, and that metal case comes in handy as a bottle opener for those warm, lazy summer nights.
+Oh, and that metal case is handy as a bottle opener for those warm, lazy summer nights.

 Bose QuietComfort Earbuds ($279)